 So why does something so delicious have a name like funeral sandwiches?
 Good question, but if you’ve ever made funeral potatoes, you’re already nodding your head along with me.

 Funeral sandwiches with Dijon mustard are notorious for being served at church gatherings.
+They're a southern tradition, too, I'm told!

 Why?
 Because they’re such a crowd pleasing recipe and are easy to make.
 It goes without saying that in addition to all celebrations, they’ve made their way into the funeral luncheon circuit too.